-Ultimate Switzerland 8 Day Itinerary
+Alpine Wonderland: Switzerland 8 Day Itinerary

 Switzerland is famous for its magnificent mountainous terrain and breathtaking alpine views.
 It’s easily one of the most picturesque countries that you could ever dream of exploring!
+Also, the national dishes of Switzerland, such as fondue and rosti, make it even more enticing and help draw in around 15 million visitors a year 🫕

-SWITZERLAND ITINERARY OVERVIEW
+SWITZERLAND 8 DAY ITINERARY OVERVIEW 🇨🇭

 🗺️ Day 1: Zurich – Start your trip in Zurich, the largest city in Switzerland.
 Explore the city’s vibrant culture and beautiful waterfront.

-This is the exact Switzerland itinerary I did, and although it was fast-paced and involved a lot of time on the road, I found it to be a sufficient amount of time in each place to see the top highlights.
+This is the exact 8 Day Switzerland itinerary I did, and although it was fast-paced and involved a lot of time on the road, I found it to be a sufficient amount of time in each place to see the top highlights.

 However, if you have more time, I thoroughly recommend adding an extra day or so in each location or perhaps venturing to some other destinations not mentioned in this guide, such as Zermatt via the Glacier Express, which is one of the world’s most scenic train journeys.

-HOW TO BEGIN YOUR TRIP TO SWITZERLAND
+HOW TO BEGIN YOUR TRIP TO SWITZERLAND 🗺️

-For all our road trips, we tend to use Discover Cars, which is an award winning car rental comparison website where you can find, compare and rent a car globally.
+I’ve put together this Switzerland Itinerary based on my trip around the country by car, as we love the flexibility and convenience that hiring a car provides.
+For all our road trips, we tend to use Discover Cars, which is an award winning car rental comparison website where you can find, compare and rent a car globally ⬇️

-However, it’s also possible to do this Switzerland trip using the Swiss Travel Pass.
+However, it’s also possible to do this Switzerland itinerary using the Swiss Travel Pass.
 This is Switzerland’s all-in-one pass for tourists, where you’ll get unlimited trips by train, bus and boat, discounted mountain rides and free museum entrances, for 3, 4, 6, 8 or 15 consecutive days.

-BEST TIME TO VISIT SWITZERLAND
+BEST TIME TO VISIT SWITZERLAND 🏔️

+The best time to travel Switzerland depends on what you plan to do on your 8 day Switzerland itinerary!
 I personally prefer the Summer months in Switzerland (June – August) when temperatures are warm, there’s longer daylight hours, and the landscapes are vividly green.

 However, visiting Switzerland in Winter (December – March) is absolutely magical as everywhere is enveloped in glistening white snow.
 You’ll also be able to go skiing in the Swiss Alps.